 Still photography, film footage and sound recordings will be an integral part of this project.
 Maree will set up a blog and update it as the commission progresses.
-The on-line journal will act as a trigger and means of re-visiting, re-looking and re-thinking the process and will be available as a resource for students and staff of DIT.
+The on-line journal will act as a trigger and means of re-visiting, re-looking and re-thinking the process and will be available as a resource for students and staff of TU Dublin.

 Throughout the process, ‘To be.
 To wallow.
 To wonder.’ aims for the students to gain participatory experience of the potential of the arts to give energy to children’s natural capacity for creativity, communicating, thinking and exploring.
 As a legacy to the project they will have confidence in the future to engage with the arts and artists in ECCE settings.
 The children in local ECCE settings will be given the opportunity to wallow, to share beautiful moments, to explore, feel and enquire.

 Maree Hensey is a visual artist.
 Her practice encompasses drawing, sculpture and installation.
 Material is an integral component in her practice.
 She uses materials that are rich in associations and investigate ways to transform them, often projecting new identities and layers of meaning onto the work in doing so.